wguanicedew/rubin-idds-db-deploy/README.md

-This repo is a copy of the USDF butler Postgres infrastructure kubernetes manifests, and modified to hold the Rubin USDF iDDS Postgres infrastructure kubernetes manifests.
+This repo is a copy of the USDF butler Postgres infrastructure kubernetes manifests, modified to hold the Rubin USDF PanDA & iDDS Postgres infrastructure kubernetes manifests.

-We use the cloudnative-pg operator in order to support a managed postgres service on our own infrastructure.
+We use the [cloudnative-pg operator](https://cloudnative-pg.io/) in order to support a managed postgres service on our own infrastructure.

 We need different kustomize overlays to present the postgres environments.
 For lack of imagination, we currently have a `prod` and `dev` environment.